 Dr. James Benson

 Dr. Corinne Alfeld

-In FY 2021, IES began the Using Longitudinal Data to Support State Education Policymaking grant program to expand state agencies' use of their State Longitudinal Data Systems (SLDS) for generating evidence in support of education policy decisions.
-In that year, IES awarded grants for seven projects.
-These research projects align research with what state agencies want to know about a specific education issue, program, or policy and are to generate findings with practical implications for the state agency's decision making.
-State agencies can apply for these grants on their own or in collaboration with other organizations.
+In FY 2021, IES began the Using Longitudinal Data to Support State Policymaking grant program (Using Data for Policymaking) to expand State agencies' use of their State Longitudinal Data Systems* (SLDS) for generating evidence in support of education policy decisions.
+The Using Data for Policymaking grants carry out research aligned with what State agencies want to know about a specific education issue, program, or policy and also generate findings with practical implications for the State agency's decision making.

-Research proposed under this grant program should be aligned with what the specific state agency wants to know about how to improve these learners' access and achievement and the findings should have practical implications for the state agency's decision making on programs and policies relevant to these learners.
+Research proposed under this grant program should support what the specific State agency wants to know about how to improve learners' access and achievement and the findings should have practical implications for the State agency's decision making on programs and policies relevant to learners.